 In the early days, we used the printed circuit boards to link the low power circuitry.
 And high-power circuitry was made using point-to-point jumper wiring to compensate for the high current carrying needs.

-As the boards evolved, the copper layer is optimized by spreading.
-It is over an ample space and high-resolution isolation from low-power rails.
+As the boards evolved, the copper layer was optimized by spreading.
+It is over ample space and high-resolution isolation from low-power rails.

 4.1 PCB Trace Current Capacity/How much current can a PCB trace handle?